paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 **(i) Overpayment.—**

-(1) **Joint and several liability.—** — In the event of an overpayment of educational assistance with respect to a dependent to whom entitlement is transferred under this section, the dependent and the individual making the transfer shall be jointly and severally liable to the United States for the amount of the overpayment for purposes of section 3685.
+(1) **Joint and several liability.—** — Subject to paragraph (2), in the event of an overpayment of educational assistance with respect to a dependent to whom entitlement is transferred under this section, the dependent and the individual making the transfer shall be jointly and severally liable to the United States for the amount of the overpayment for purposes of [section 3685 of this title](./chapter-036-administration-of-educational-benefits.md#section-3685).

 (2) **Failure to complete service agreement.—**

-  (A) *In general.—* — Except as provided in subparagraph (B), if an individual transferring entitlement under this section fails to complete the service agreed to by the individual under subsection (b)(1) in accordance with the terms of the agreement of the individual under that subsection, the amount of any transferred entitlement under this section that is used by a dependent of the individual as of the date of such failure shall be treated as an overpayment of educational assistance under paragraph (1).
+  (A) *Sole liability.—* — Except as provided in subparagraph (B), if an individual transferring entitlement under this section fails to complete the service agreed to by the individual under subsection (b)(1) in accordance with the terms of the agreement of the individual under that subsection, the amount of any transferred entitlement under this section that is used by a dependent of the individual as of the date of such failure shall be treated as an overpayment of educational assistance for which the individual shall be solely liable to the United States for the amount of the overpayment for purposes of [section 3685 of this title](./chapter-036-administration-of-educational-benefits.md#section-3685).

-  (B) *Exception.—* — Subparagraph (A) shall not apply in the case of an individual who fails to complete service agreed to by the individual—
+  (B) *Exception.—* — Neither the individual nor the dependent shall be liable to the United States for the amount of the overpayment for purposes of [section 3685 of this title](./chapter-036-administration-of-educational-benefits.md#section-3685) in the case of an individual who fails to complete service agreed to by the individual—

     (i) by reason of the death of the individual; or

-    (ii) for a reason referred to in section 3311(c)(4).
+    (ii) for a reason referred to in [section 3311(c)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3311/c/4&num=0&edition=prelim).

 **(j) Regulations.—**